Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_019_interaction_script_for_isabella_torres_and_sarah_chen.md

 ### Scene 3: Reflecting on Challenges
 *Setting: A quiet café after a long day of meetings.*

 **Isabella**: "Sometimes I question if my push for ethical AI is too idealistic.
-Can we truly balance innovation with the needs of the people?"
+Can we truly balance innovation with the needs of the people?
+It's a tough question, but I believe that with our combined efforts, we can create a framework that addresses both security and social equity."

 **Sarah**: "It's a tough question, but I believe that with our combined efforts, we can create a framework that addresses both security and social equity."